Cradle Mountain, Tasmania

 Expecting it to be a lot colder, we went prepared with more warm weather gear than we eventually needed.
 Even so, my recommendation to any who visit in the Winter months would be to bring plenty of warm clothing; just in case.

-With backpacks containing picnic lunch and plenty of water, we set out on the 6-7km hike around Dove Lake.
+With backpacks containing picnic lunch and plenty of water, Louise and I set out on the 6-7km hike around Dove Lake.
 Despite being quite overcast (though one side of the Cradle Mountain peaks were under blue skies) it was a stunning hike with stunning views.